The Hitchin connection in arbitrary characteristic: Basic facts about the moduli space through the Hitchin system

 \section{Basic facts about the moduli space $\cM$ through the Hitchin system}

 In this appendix we give proofs for some of the basic facts about the moduli space of stable bundles $\cM$ (as in Section \ref{sect_basicfacts}) that we use in the main body of the paper.
 These are essentially all well known, but we were unable to find references for them in the generality we need (outside the complex case).
-We therefore show here how they can all be obtained using the Hitchin system -- a strategy once again due to Hitchin (cfr. \cite[\S 6]{hitchin:1987} and \cite[\S 5]{hitchin:1990}).
-Some of the arguments given there were strictly speaking in a Kahler setting, so we just indicate here how these can all be carried over to an algebro-geometric context (all of the generalisations below need only minor modifications from the original arguments of Hitchin though).
+We therefore show here how they can all be obtained using the Hitchin system -- a strategy once again due to Hitchin (cfr. \cite[\S 6]{hitchin:1987} and \cite[\S 5]{hitchin:1990}) -- via some minor adaptations to the algebro-geometric setting.